GoldWave

 or not to create shortcuts and menu items.
 If you need to work

-with MP3 please note that the LAME
+with MP3 using older versions of GoldWave please note that the LAME

 MP3 encoder may be required.
 If you have any trouble